kcdvb1101/cme/README.md

   - understanding of time and space complexity for efficient coding.

 - [ ] **data science fundamentals**:
-  - comfortable with classic machine learning theory and implementation.
+  - proficiency with classic machine learning theory and implementation.
-  - comfortable with practical data science reasoning including but not limited to data preprocessing, model selection, training and validation, bias variance tradeoffs, regularization & overfitting, performance evaluation.
+  - proficiency with practical data science reasoning including but not limited to data preprocessing, model selection, training and validation, bias variance tradeoffs, regularization & overfitting, performance evaluation.
-  - comfortable with mathematical foundations in statistics, linear algebra, relevant calculus, probability theory, and optimization theory.
+  - proficiency with mathematical foundations in statistics, linear algebra, relevant calculus, probability theory, and optimization theory.
+  - proficiency with libraries including but not limited to scikit-learn, seaborn, matplotlib.

 - [ ] **system design**:
   - mastery of principles of scalable architecture.